PoseidonCoder/grapple/README.md

 ## 🎣 Grappling hook

 Each player starts with a grappling hook.
 If any other player touches the grappling hook's line it will lower their health.

 ## Loot

 ### 🔫 Guns

 Guns are scattered across the map.
 They are only spawned once per match.
 When you kill other players they will drop their loot.

 ### ⚗️ Potions

 Potions will also be scattered across the map.
 They will serve as power-ups.

-* (🏃‍♂️) 2x speed
+-   (🏃‍♂️) 2x speed
-* (💖) 25% health - restores 25% of your health
+-   (💖) 25% health - restores 25% of your health
-* (💖) 50% health - restores 50% of your health
+-   (💖) 50% health - restores 50% of your health
-* (❓) enigma crate - contains random loot
+-   (❓) enigma crate - contains random loot

+## 👥 Credits

+Thanks to my friend for drawing the sprites.

-## 🤝 Contributing to Grapple *(I can't do this all by myself)*
+## 🤝 Contributing to Grapple _(I can't do this all by myself)_

 1. Fork this repository.
 2. Create a branch: `git checkout -b <branch_name>`.